visualbasic6/chatter/bin/readme-before-running.txt

 \config\apikey.txt place your telegram bot api key here
-\config\chatid.txt place the numerical id of your telegram group here. this can be identified with https://core.telegram.org/bots/api#getupdates
+\config\chatid.txt place the numerical id of your telegram group here. this can be identified with https://core.telegram.org/bots/api#getupdates after you have added your bot into your group.

 the other files in \config\ are self-explanatory and already structured for your additions/removals of reddit and 4chan areas and keywords. keywords are treated as hashtags on twitter, submission titles on reddit and post content on 4chan.